Home » Money Management » Investing » What is Peer-to-Peer Lending?

 Company Profits?

 So how do these companies actually make money?
 Fees are given to both the borrower for taking on the loan and to the lender themselves as a processing fee.
-These fees are normally around 1-2%, which is quite small compared to that of a bank, which normally have fees around 8-9%.
+These fees are normally around 1-2%, which is quite small compared to that of a bank, which normally has fees around 8-9%.
 Generally, any funds that the lender invests are typically locked into the loan for three to five years.

 Although peer-to-peer lending offers a large amount of benefits for investors, there are also plenty of positives for the borrowers as well.
 For instance, most companies offer rates that are very enticing and much lower than those of a bank.
 Most borrowers who utilize these companies are looking to either fund major purchases or pay off credit card debt.